wp-evolved/generator-evolved/README.md

 ### Start your project with Genesis Skeleton

-Follow the [Genesis Skeleton - Wordpress setup instructions](https://github.com/genesis/wordpress#genesis-wordpress) to get started.
+Follow the [Genesis Skeleton - WordPress setup instructions](https://github.com/genesis/wordpress#genesis-wordpress) to get started.

 ### Theme Generator and Grunt

-Install generator-genesis-evolution and Grunt CLI globally (you should already have Node, NPM, Yeoman, Bower and Genesis Skeleton - Wordpress installed from the previous step)
+Install generator-genesis-evolution and Grunt CLI globally (you should already have Node, NPM, Yeoman, Bower and Genesis Skeleton - WordPress installed from the previous step)

 ```
 $ npm install -g generator-genesis-evolution grunt-cli